-Many of the reports mentioned above are all about evaluation—evaluating risk, GDPR/privacy concerns, project status, and budget.
+Many of the reports mentioned above are about evaluation: Evaluating risk, GDPR/privacy concerns, project status, and budget.
 However, it is useful for you to evaluate the project itself in order to identify whether or not the project delivered on all fronts.

-Analysing completed goals, objectives, activities, and budgetary elements can help you determine if the project was on track, deviating slightly, or completely off course.
-This will in turn enable you to learn from your mistakes and successes, as well as aid you to improve yourself and your team’s efforts in future endeavours.
+This will in turn enable you to learn from your mistakes and successes, as well as aid you to improve yourself and your team’s efforts in future endeavors.

 Near the end of a digital project it is useful to evaluate the following aspects, according to ProjectManager:

 - Schedule: Compare the actual dates of your major milestones with the scheduled dates.
 Assess the deviations and the impact they will have on your overall project, and rectify if necessary